 Non-compliant fireplaces: a risk for the co-ownership

-The Building Code imposes strict standards to limit the spread of fire through flues.
+The Construction code establishes strict standards to limit the spread of fire through chimney flues, ensuring the safety of occupants and the integrity of buildings.
 These standards include:

 Costs and challenges associated with compliance